 Link is short for Hyper-link, and simply means that when the viewer clicks on it it takes them to a different website or blog.
-This could be because you and another business exchange some sort of advertising (like a saddle shop and a stable) or because you left a comment to a blog, or wrote something for someone with a link in your byline.
+This could be because you and another business exchange some sort of advertising (like a saddle shop and a stable) or because you left a comment on a blog, or wrote something for someone with a link in your byline.

-Or, if someone likes your website, they might make a link to it in a Facebook or blog post.
+Or, if someone likes your website, they might link to it in a Facebook or blog post.
 All of these are links, and the search bots use them to determine which pages are connected to which, and how many times that has happened.

-Then Google introduced their Penguin algorithm, robot links, link farms and other black hat linking and SEO practices started to be largely discounted.
+Then Google introduced their Penguin algorithm, robot links, link farms, and other black hat linking, and SEO practices started to be largely discounted.
 In fact, bad links from spammy websites can severely get your website demoted or even removed from Google's index.

 Making sure that you have good link coverage is still essential for ensuring a high ranking in the search engines, but there is much more emphasis now being placed on the quality of the links and the page the links are coming from.

 There are several subcategories of links: